 The 2D terrain graphics in Hay Day are attractive and well detailed, though nothing special.
 The other graphics are a mixed bag.
 The voice acting is absolutely atrocious, even worse than the dialogue the “actors” had to read.
 Together, they make talking to characters a painful experience akin to stabbing an ice pick in your chest.
 After only a few minutes of listening to it, most people would probably choose the ice pick.
 It is possible for the player to turn the voices off and not miss the quest dialogue, but considering how bad it is, this is only a marginal improvement.

-The biggest problem with Hay Day, aside from the voice acting, is the difficulty.
+The biggest problem with Hay Day hack, aside from the voice acting, is the difficulty of generating diamonds.
 Even on the easier of the and the early part of the game, so the player’s margin of error is very narrow.
 Inventory can’t be accessed unless the characters are in a the farm itself, nor can the player increase its ranks.
 This restriction doesn’t add anything to the game and really makes it more difficult for no reason.

 Not all is bad in Hay Day.
 The game ships with multiplayer support for online online gameplay.
 Multiplayer is similar to the single-player but with so much features added.
 Getting into a game is very easy, and Hay Day has plenty of choices for selecting different faces and bodies.
 Something not seen before is how plants and animals actually change the way a farm looks.
 Choosing a higher exp plants will make the leveling faster.